owncloud-archive/documentation/admin_manual/enterprise/external_storage/windows-network-drive_configuration.rst

 Take the example of attempting to connect to the share named `MyData` using ``occ wnd:listen``.
 Running the following command would work::

-   su www-data -s /bin/bash -c 'php /var/www/owncloud/occ ``wnd:listen`` dfsdata MyData svc_owncloud password'
+   sudo -u www-data ./occ wnd:listen MyHost MyData svc_owncloud password

 However, running this command would not::

-   su www-data -s /bin/bash -c 'php /var/www/owncloud/occ ``wnd:listen`` dfsdata mydata svc_owncloud password'
+   sudo -u www-data ./occ wnd:listen MyHost mydata svc_owncloud password

 Setting Up the WND Listener
 ---------------------------